IsaacCDHall/du-son-Jardin/README.md

 Every image asset in this project was custom created from scratch in sketch and each sound is copyright free.

-* Clone Project (revival branch is set to default)
+1. Clone Project (revival branch is set to default)
-* `npm install`
+2. `npm install`
-* `ng serve` for development or `ng serve --prod` for optimized site
+3. `ng serve` for dev or `ng serve --prod` for optimized
-* Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files while unless in `prod`
+4. Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files
+5. Type or click the screen and be sure to check out mobile!

 * google icon is currently not in use and Oauth has been removed

 If issues occur, try running `npm audit` at project base and then `ng serve` again.